-Prep lessons end at 3.20pm, all other lessons end at 3:30pm, and children should not be released by teachers prior to this time.
+Dismissal for prep students is from 3.20pm.
+For all other primary grades dismissal is 3.30pm.
+Children should not be released by teachers prior to these dismissal times.
 Parents are able to come inside the entry gate to help with a quick getaway.